 For Cognitive Block:

-• Do we delete or heavily revise sentences immediately after writing them?
+- Do we delete or revise sentences right after writing them?

-• Do we feel our work is never good enough, even when others praise it?
+- Does our work never feel good enough, even when others praise it?

-• Do we wait for "perfect" conditions before starting?
+- Do we wait for "perfect" conditions before we start?

 For Behavioral Block:

-• Are we frequently interrupted during writing sessions?
+- Are we often interrupted during writing sessions?

 For Motivational Block:

-• Does writing feel like a chore rather than a meaningful activity?
+- Does writing feel like a chore, not a meaningful act?

-• Have we lost connection with why our writing matters?
+- Have we lost touch with why our writing matters?

-• Do we feel burned out or cynical about our writing projects?
+- Do we feel burned out or cynical about our projects?

 For Physiological Block:

-• Do we experience fatigue, brain fog, or physical discomfort while writing?
+- Do we feel fatigue, brain fog, or pain while writing?

 For Composition Block:

-• Are we stuck at specific structural points (transitions, openings, conclusions)?
+- Are we stuck at certain structure points (transitions, openings, endings)?

-• Do we feel uncertain about how to organize or present our material?
+- Are we unsure how to organize or present our material?

 When Multiple Types Are Present

-Many writers experience compound blocking, with multiple types operating simultaneously.
-In these cases, address them in order:
+Many writers face compound blocking, with more than one type at once.
+In these cases, fix them in order:

-This sequence addresses blocks from most to least foundational.
-There's no point optimizing our writing environment if sleep deprivation has eliminated our cognitive capacity.
+This order goes from most to least basic.
+There is no point tuning our writing space if lack of sleep has wiped out our brain power.

 What Doesn't Work

-Generic advice fails because it assumes writer's block is one thing.
-The framework we've outlined shows it's at least five distinct phenomena with different causes and solutions.
+Generic advice fails because it treats writer's block as one thing.
+The framework above shows at least five distinct patterns.
+Each has different causes and fixes.

 "Just Push Through"

-Why it fails: Forces the writer to fight the symptom while ignoring the cause.
+Why it fails: Forces us to fight the symptom while ignoring the cause.

-When it backfires: Creates negative associations with writing, deepens cognitive block.
+When it backfires: Creates bad links with writing.
+Deepens cognitive block.

 The exception: May work briefly for pure behavioral block.